Combustor: Components

-The purpose of the diffuser is to slow the high-speed, highly compressed, air from the compressor to a velocity optimal for the combustor.
-Reducing the velocity results in an unavoidable loss in total pressure, so one of the design challenges is to limit the loss of pressure as much as possible.
-Furthermore, the diffuser must be designed to limit the flow distortion as much as possible by avoiding flow effects like boundary layer separation.
+The purpose of the diffuser is to slow the high-speed highly compressed air from the compressor to a velocity optimal for the combustor.
+Reducing the velocity results in an unavoidable loss in total pressure, one of the design challenges is to limit the loss of pressure as much as possible.
+The diffuser must be designed to limit the flow distortion as much as possible by avoiding effects like boundary layer separation.
 Like most other gas turbine engine components, the diffuser is designed to be as short and light as possible.